spell-cli-tool/spell/README.md

 - **help**: Display help about available commands.
 - **icreate**: Create Spring Boot projects interactively.
 This command allows you to create new Spring Boot projects with ease.
 Simply run the command and follow the prompts to create a new project.
+- **create**: Create a Spring Boot project non-interactively with params.
+See also 'dependency' and 'param' commands.

 ## All commands

 ### Spring Initializer commands:

 - **icreate**: Create Spring Boot projects interactively
+- **create**: Create a Spring Boot project non-interactively with params
 - **dependency**: Show details about Spring dependencies
+- **param**: Show values (examples) for params of the 'create' command

 ### Basic OS commands